 2.1 Basic concepts of the Genetic Algorithms

-GAs mimic the evolution of a population of individuals in a new environment, by applying rules based on natural processes, such as DNA mutation, chromosomes crossover, natural selection, etc. Generation after generation, the DNA mixes and the strong genes cumulate in some individuals [Beasley and Chu(1996)Beasley, and Chu].
+GAs mimic the evolution of a population of individuals in a new environment, by applying rules based on natural processes, such as DNA mutation, chromosomes crossover, natural selection, etc. Generation after generation, the DNA mixes and the best suited, or best adapted genes cumulate in some individuals [Beasley and Chu(1996)Beasley, and Chu].

-Applications of GAs are very diversified as they can handle many problems of various types [Joines et~al.(1996)Joines, Culbreth,, and King], even with very complex cost surfaces [Haupt and Haupt(2004)Haupt, and Haupt].
+Applications of GAs are diversified and can handle problems of various types [Joines et~al.(1996)Joines, Culbreth,, and King], even with very complex cost surfaces [Haupt and Haupt(2004)Haupt, and Haupt].
 The objective function to optimize (often named fitness function in this context) can be of different types, only the resulting value is used for optimization.
 Indeed, these algorithms do not require any knowledge of the problem, but they must be adapted in order to perform optimally.

 Two conditions guarantee in theory the convergence to the global optimum [Zitzler et~al.(2004)Zitzler, Laumanns,, and Bleuler]: (1) Parameters mutations that can allow to explore the entire parameter space, thereby ensures that any value can be achieved with a non-zero probability.
 (2) A rule of elitism ensuring that an optimal solution cannot be lost or damaged.

 A key element of the parametrization of GAs is finding the right balance between exploration and exploitation [Back(1992), Smith and Fogarty(1997)Smith, and Fogarty].
 Exploration is characterized by a relatively high probability to assess the regions of the parameter space that have not yet been visited.
-This probability must be sufficiently large at the beginning of the optimization, so that the algorithm is capable of identifying the region where the global optimum is located.
+This probability must be sufficiently large at the beginning of the optimization, so that the algorithm is capable of identifying the region where the global optimum is likely located.
 Exploitation is characterized by a local search in an area of interest, and generally makes small movements.
 The latter is interesting to refine the results at the end of the optimization.

 2.2 Structure and operators

 The GAs optimize a population of individuals (parameter sets).
-Each individual contains a chromosome (parameters of the AM in this case).
-Genes are the parameters constituting the chromosome.
-The floating-point representation [?, instead of the canonical binary, see]]Goldberg1989, Goldberg1990a, Holland1992b of the genes was considered, as it was found more suited in multiple applications [Michalewicz(1996), Herrera et~al.(1998)Herrera, Lozano,, and Verdegay, Haupt and Haupt(2004)Haupt, and Haupt, Back and Schutz(1996)Back, and Schutz, Gaffney et~al.(2010)Gaffney, Pearce,, and Green].
+Each individual contains a chromosome (set of parameters of the AM in this case).
+Genes are the individual parameters constituting the chromosome.
+They can be either categorical (e.g. geopotential, or temperature), discrete (e.g. number of analog to select, from 1 to 40), or continuous The floating-point representation [?, instead of the canonical binary, see]]Goldberg1989, Goldberg1990a, Holland1992b of the genes was considered, as it was found more suited in multiple applications [Michalewicz(1996), Herrera et~al.(1998)Herrera, Lozano,, and Verdegay, Haupt and Haupt(2004)Haupt, and Haupt, Back and Schutz(1996)Back, and Schutz, Gaffney et~al.(2010)Gaffney, Pearce,, and Green].

 There are numerous implementation variants of GAs, often optimal for a given problem [Hart and Belew(1991)Hart, and Belew, Schraudolph and Belew(1992)Schraudolph, and Belew].
-The divergences are the operators implementation, through significantly different algorithms, which has an important effect on the results [Gaffney et~al.(2010)Gaffney, Pearce,, and Green].
+The divergences are in the operators implementation, through significantly different algorithms, which has an important effect on the results [Gaffney et~al.(2010)Gaffney, Pearce,, and Green].

+Here, operators are defined as the mechanisms that modify the values of the genes to try bringing individuals (or chromosomes) closer to an optimum of the fitness function.

 However, the structure of the method (Figure 1) resulting from the work of [Holland(1992)] is common to most applications [Back and Schwefel(1993)Back, and Schwefel], and consists in the following steps:

 1. A population of individuals (parameter sets of the AM) is randomly generated, which constitutes the initial population.